 Different cities adopted different gods as their patrons.
 For example, Aphrodite was the patron of Corinth while Helios was of Rhodes.
 Gods were evoked for specific ceremonies such as marriages and wars.
 Outside gods were also worshipped and included within the Greek pantheon.
 The temple was considered the abode of the gods and the place where they stayed on special occasions.
 Here, religion was very formal and priests carried out ceremonies in the Ancient Greek temples.
 Famous and massive temples have been found in Ancient Greek cities with huge statues of the gods and goddesses.
 The sacred area of the temple was separated from the rest of the temple by a “propylon” (symbolic gate).
 They had permanent caretakers and received huge amounts of donations from the devotees, particularly when their prayers were answered.
 Animal sacrifice was made along with libation.
 Pigs, sheep, cows, and goats were mostly sacrificed and the meat was either completely burnt or partly cooked as offerings.
 Priests had to wear a sacred headband while performing religious ceremonies.
 Women priests were also found.
 These women were either virgins or beyond menopause.

 Ancient Greek Rituals

-The practice of Ancient Greek Religion involves both private and public aspects.
+The practice of Ancient Greek religion involves both private and public aspects.
 Within the home, a religion focused on the hearth and the goddess Hestia.
-The maintaining of the home fire was an important ritual which served as a focus for worship.
+The maintenance of the home fire was an important ritual that served as a focus for worship.
 Other rituals involved prayers, meals, and storytelling.
 They also resorted to spiritual methods to find peace.

 Lastly, much of Christianity was simply the adoption of the Greek religion with the names changed.
 As ancient Greece started interacting with other cultures through wars, religion started evolving.
 Religion in ancient Greece was impacted by Islam, Christianity and early Roman belief system which is evident even today in Greece.